Does My Spouse’s Credit Affect Mine?

 In this case, your mortgage approval and subsequent interest rate would be based on your spouse’s lower 619 credit score.

-In conclusion, you are in full control of your own credit score, and you ultimately decide whether to get your spouse involved.
+In conclusion, you are in full control of your own credit score, and you ultimately decide whether to get your spouse involved or not.

 Just remember, old habits are hard to break, so a spouse with poor credit could eventually take you down with them.